 Frankie and his wife Rhonda owned a lively little Italian restaurant, Frankie’s Pizza and Pasta, in Redmond, Washington from 1993 to 2016.

 Frankie says about himself “On a sunny June day in 1972, just after graduating from High School, God smiled on me.
 A cute little blond named Rhonda walked into the McDonald’s where I was working in Huntington Beach, California looking for a job.
 She got hired and a week later I asked her out on a date (fraternizing with the help — a big no-no!).
 She agreed, and the rest as they say, is history.
 I fell head over heels, and that December we got married at the fully mature age of 19.

 The two of us attended Orange Coast College in Costa Mesa, where I majored in photography; before getting swept up in my McDonald’s career, and Rhonda and I starting a young family.
-For a time I managed the McDonald’s franchise in HB and then one on Coast Highway in Newport Beach.
+For a time, I managed the McDonald’s franchise in HB and then one on Coast Highway in Newport Beach.

-McDonald’s was a good job and an excellent teacher, but I never considered myself a corporate guy.
-I had a creative, entrepreneurial spirit and a yearning to launch out on my own.
-So for several years I honed my concept and, in 1993, Rhonda and I took a big leap of faith and opened Frankie’s.
+Rhonda did a stint as a full-time mom, while I continued my McDonald’s career, working directly for the corporation now.
+The career went well.
+I eventually moved into mid-management.
+McDonald’s was a good career and an excellent teacher, but I never considered myself a company guy.
+My creative, entrepreneurial spirit was just waiting to bust out.
+For several years I honed my concept and, in 1993, Rhonda and I took a big leap of faith and opened Frankie’s.